iamanandsingh/face_filter/README.md

 5. Dlib
 6. Cmake

+## Note- .dat file has not been uploaded due to file size.

 ## How to use it -
 1) Run the code from the IDE, if it is on MacOS then run from the terminal
 2) Camera will open with the filter applied